Quick links to help you navigate...

 - EV3 Programming Video Tutorials - Discover how LEGO® MINDSTORMS® Education EV3 can quickly revolutionise learning and deliver outstanding lessons throughout your school.

-- Educational Robots for Absolute Beginners Designed for K-12 teachers, but free and open to all who are interested, this self-paced online course teaches the fundamentals of LEGO NXT-G robot programming and introduces LEGO NXT robots to teachers and prospective or beginning FLL coaches.
+- Educational Robots for Absolute Beginners - Designed for K-12 teachers, but free and open to all who are interested, these two self-paced online courses (one covering the EV3 and the other the NXT) teach the fundamentals of LEGO robot programming and were designed specifically to introduce LEGO robotics to teachers and prospective or beginning FLL coaches.
 No prior background in programming or robotics is necessary.
 Participants who complete a set of five robot programming projects can earn a certificate of completion.

 - EV3 Programming Tutorial

 - NXT Programming Tutorial - Downloadable, excellent introductory and advanced programming tutorials for NXT.
 Provides step-by-step guidance and explanations of the skills needed to create simple and more advanced NXT-G robot code.

 - Fundamentals of NXT-G Programming - A free, self-paced introductory programming course designed to cover the fundamentals of NXT-G programming.
 Students have the ability to earn Badges to represent their accomplishments.
 There is also an optional cumulative exam that lets students earn an "NXT-G Programming Fundamentals" badge.

 - NXT Programming for Beginners - courtesy of Neil Rosenberg, Excellent resource for all levels of NXT users.

 - nxtprograms.com - Step-by-step instructions to build & program robots to do various simple tasks

 - NXTLOG - from LEGO.com, Share and archive your LEGO® MINDSTORMS® NXT projects.